Importing assessment marks from outside of Arbor

 - Update any Report Cards - switch over the assessment you've selected in report cards.

-Go to School > Custom report Writer and select the report.
+Go to School > Custom report Writer and select the report and click the Edit button.

 Click to edit any of the columns or filters based on a certain selected assessment.